BSA Bantam Buyers Guide

 Keep in mind too that pre-D7 models had pressed steel brake drums (as opposed to later cast-iron drums) and don’t actually stop until something stops them.

-If you’re desperate to own one, you’ll likely be paying around £1000 for a decent D14 or B175 (at 2009 prices), and somewhere between £400 and £900 for everything else—except the original D1, the price of which is all over the place.
+If you’re desperate to own one, you’ll likely be paying around £1200 for a decent D14 or B175 (at 2012 prices), and somewhere between £400 and £900 for everything else—except the original D1, the price of which is all over the place.
+Add ten to twenty percent for dealer bought bikes..

 The General Post Office (GPO) bought thousands of Bantams for telegram delivery duty, making the little red roosters a familiar site on British roads (and occasionally pavements).
 And Bantam racing was big news in the 1960s (and we’re talking about Bantams racing Bantams, rather than Bantams racing people).